scrakcho/nvm/README.md

-  nvm install <version>    install the given version of Node.js nvm uninstall <version>  uninstall the given version of Node.js nvm use <version>        use the given version of Node.js in current shell nvm stop                 undo effects of nvm in current shell nvm link <version>       permanently link the version of Node.js as default nvm unlink               permanently unlink the default version nvm ls                   list all the installed Node.js versions
+  nvm install <version>    install the given version of Node.js nvm uninstall <version>  uninstall the given version of Node.js nvm use <version>        use the given version of Node.js in current shell nvm stop                 undo effects of nvm in current shell [aliases: unuse] nvm link <version>       permanently link the version of Node.js as default nvm unlink               permanently unlink the default version nvm ls                   list all the installed Node.js versions